 A few thoughts on this:

 It can be awesome to train as a mother’s helper a few times before you take the big step of staying alone.
-Watching how the mom treats the kids, and how the kids respond can be an eye opener when it’s not your own family.
+Watching how the mom treats the kids, and how the kids respond can be an eye opener when it’s not your own family members.
+It can help you get to know the needs of the child you’ll be watching.
 Also, as a mom, a mother’s helper can be a HUGE benefit.
 That kid can provide fun and excitement that you’re just too tired to provide.

 DO NOT DISCOUNT A MOTHER’S HELPER, even if it’s not full-fledged babysitting.

-Tips on getting your child hired as a babysitter:
+Tips on getting your child hired for babysitting jobs:

 Encourage them to make a fun-pack to take with them with some toys and games that those children might like.
 Bored kids get into mischief and if you can avoid that — it’s a win.

-Encourage them to take a babysitting class.
+Encourage them to take a babysitting course.
 Our local church often does one around age 11 and the Red Cross has classes about it.
-Our local community center has a babysitting class (where kids get CPR training) as well.
+Our local community center has a babysitting class (where kids get CPR training sort of like a first aid course) as well.
+They can even have a first aid kit that they take with them.

 Be at home when they go — and encourage them to call if they feel over their heads.
 You want your child to have a good experience.